w3c/PWETF/TPACDiversityFundProposalComms.md

 May 2020,
 v.
 1

-## Diversity Fund proposed update
+## TPAC Diversity Fund proposed update
-This goals of this proposal are to:
+The goals of this proposal are to:
-* increase the diversity of attendees represented at TPAC
+* increase the diversity of attendees represented at <abbr title="Technical Plenary Advisory Committee meetings">TPAC</abbr>
 * increase the diversity of attendees who can make meaningful contributions to web standards, at TPAC and beyond
 * ease the administrative burden and time pressure of administering the fund